Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Introduction

 A challenge in developing \MLIAPs\ for \CSP\ is that they need to be able to predict the energies of unstable structures, as well as those that are close to the local minima in the \PES.
 Moreover, because \MLIAPs\ are poor at extrapolation, they cannot accurately predict the energies (or forces or stresses) of configurations that differ significantly from those they have seen before.
-Traditionally, \DFT\ data sets containing thousands to hundreds-of-thousands of structures were generated solely for the training and testing of \MLIAPs~\cite{Podryabinkin:2019a,Gubaev:2019a}.
-A wide range of procedures have been employed to create these \DFT\ data sets including generating structures randomly~\cite{Podryabinkin:2019a}, perturbing the geometries of such structures via `shaking'~\cite{Pickard2022}, \emph{ab initio} molecular dynamics runs at various temperatures~\cite{Zuo}, decorating predefined lattices with atoms of different types while simultaneously varying the chemical composition~\cite{Gubaev:2019a}, relaxation of structures generated via constrained evolutionary searches~\cite{Hajinazar2017}, straining crystal lattices, creating defect structures, and more~\cite{Zuo}.
+Traditionally, \DFT\ data sets containing thousands to hundreds-of-thousands of structures have been generated for the training and testing of \MLIAPs~\cite{Podryabinkin:2019a,Gubaev:2019a}.
+A wide range of procedures have been employed to create these \DFT\ data sets including generating structures randomly~\cite{Podryabinkin:2019a}, perturbing the geometries of such structures via `shaking'~\cite{Pickard2022}, \emph{ab initio} molecular dynamics runs at various temperatures~\cite{Zuo}, decorating predefined lattices with atoms of different types while simultaneously varying the chemical composition~\cite{Gubaev:2019a}, relaxation of structures generated via constrained evolutionary searches~\cite{Hajinazar2017}, straining crystal lattices, creating defect structures, and more~\cite{Zuo,liu:2024}.

 Unfortunately, even when large \DFT\ data sets are employed for training, it is unlikely that the resulting \MLIAPs\ can predict, with sufficient accuracy, the energies of the various structures encountered in the course of a \CSP\ run.
 One strategy that has been proposed for the generation of a multi-purpose \MLIAP, given a limited number of \DFT\ calculations, relies on the automatic iterative building of the fitting database by selecting the most diverse structures ~\cite{Bernstein:2019b}.
 Additional techniques include various active learning~\cite{Smith:2018a,Zhang:2019a} and learning-on-the-fly~\cite{Jinnouchi:2019a} methods, where the potential is updated and improved during the course of the search.
-It has been suggested that active learning could be used to generate two \MLIAPs: a robust one that is able to optimize any structure the \CSP\ algorithm encounters and make rough predictions, and an accurate one that is trained only on the low-energy structures~\cite{Podryabinkin:2019a, Gubaev:2019a}.
+It has been suggested that active learning could be used to generate two \MLIAPs: a robust one that is able to optimize any structure the \CSP\ algorithm encounters and make rough predictions, and an accurate one trained on (and able to relax) only the low-energy structures~\cite{Podryabinkin:2019a, Gubaev:2019a}.